s15a/eiquidus-new-2024/README_DINGOCOIN.txt

 7. Added robots.txt and sitemap.xml.
 8. Added the Dingocoin theme public/css/themes/dingo/.
 9. Dingocoin specific changes are described in file README_DINGOCOIN.txt.
-10. The ' - eIquidus' extension removed from html <title/ >, 'views/layout.pug' to maintain clean google response in search results.
+10. The ' - ' + 'eIquidus' extension to html <title/ > has been changed.
+The ' - ' part removed from 'views/layout.pug'.
+To maintain clean google response in search results.
 How-to is in the 'settings.json' template.